ohir/retarget/README.md

 _Do NOT touch (remove, add, adjust) the filler dots.
 As other retarget pragmas this one is also a fixed-shape construct.
 Unlike other pragmas, `Target` uses unicode characters (\\u16eb middot)_

-> While _Target_ pragma can be put on every file, it really should be kept only on a single one, typically one that contains program main entry (to not pollute source versioning repository with superfluous copies of the same changes).
+> While _Target_ pragma can be put on every file, it really should be kept only on a single one – typically one that contains program main entry. _Otherwise source versioning repository will be polluted with superfluous copies of the same changes_.

 ## Default code configurations

 To allow for consistency checks `retarget` tool needs to know all flags to be used and their state.
 While all flags and knob variants might be given at every `retarget` invocation, it would be cumbersome and error-prone.
 Hence `retarget` allows user to define flags, knobs and their most-likely state in a text file named `retarget.flags`, meant to be kept alongside `pubspec.yaml` in the project's root directory (name and location are fixed).

 The `retarget.flags` file may keep default configurations for more than one named branch of code.
-Then per-branch can be applied simply by calling `retarget @bname` _(`@bname` construct is called a "branch selector".)_.
+Then per-branch defaults can be applied simply by calling `retarget @bname` _(`@bname` construct is called a "branch selector".)_.
 You can use bare `@` - this summons a "main" branch configuration, the only one mandated.
 When `retarget` runs, any flag not explicitly given after branch selector on the cli is sourced from the `retarget.flags` template for the selected branch.

 > _You can create a rich example of `retarget.flags` file using `retarget --init > retarget.flags` command.
 Also a complementary sample source file can be made using `retarget --sample >lib/rtsample.dart` command.
 Together these allow you to learn tool fast just by plaing with generated examples._